jonnyhoeven/workshop/README.md

 #### Kubectl

-Kubectl is a command line tool for controlling Kubernetes clusters.
-It's used to deploy, inspect and manage cluster.
+Kubectl is the command line tool for controlling Kubernetes clusters.
+It's used to deploy, inspect and manage your cluster.

 ::: info Install kubectl